openlawlibrary/taf/specification/taf-spec.md

 each repository are resolved by replacing these placeholders with the corresponding namespace and name of the repository, as defined in `repositories.json`.

-To illustrate the URL resolution process in TAF, let's consider an example where `mirrors.json` is structured as follows:
+Let's consider an example where `mirrors.json` is structured as follows:

 ```markdown